 Once you become a Canadian citizen, you no longer need a permanent resident card, and your Canadian passport will be proof of your eligibility to enter Canada.

-If, when you receive your first PR card, there is a mistake by a CIC officer that needs to be fixed, then the process for doing so is not the same as applying for a card as outlined above.
+If, when you receive your first PR card, there is a mistake by a IRCC officer that needs to be fixed, then the process for doing so is not the same as applying for a card as outlined above.
 In the case of a mistake on your first PR card, you must apply for a Request to Reissue a Permanent Resident Card.
-This can only be done if the incorrect information on your PR card was a result of an error by Citizenship and Immigration Canada (CIC) when you applied to migrate to Canada as permanent resident, or when you applied for a PR card from within Canada.
+This can only be done if the incorrect information on your PR card was a result of an error by Immigration, Refugees and Citizenship Canada (IRCC) when you applied to migrate to Canada as permanent resident, or when you applied for a PR card from within Canada.
 Go here to download this application form, as well as photograph specifications, and an instruction guide.
 Please note that you have 60 days from the time you can report the card as lost (4 weeks after the issue date) if the card was lost in the mail or 6 months from after you receive the card to report the error.
 Please note that any information that has changed: